 Not having printed pages mean you have the luxury of more space (your PDF could be 50 pages whereas a printed copy may limit you to 20 due to price) which enables more creativity with design - key messages with a page each in bold colours is more likely to create impact than key messages squashed on the top of a page with some other content.

-But how do I create a digital annual report?
+But how do I create an online annual report?

 If you’re not the BBC, able to spend £100k on Annual Reports, it’s easy to feel like it's an uphill struggle.
 Perhaps surprisingly after all that effort we find most charities do one of two things: